-Under Originating Locations and Routing Policies.
-Click Add, in the resulting screen (not shown), under Originating Location select ALL and under Routing Policies select one of the routing policies defined in Section 6.6, click Select button to save.
-The following screen shows an example dial pattern configured for the Session Border Controller which will route the calls out to the QSC VoIP Connect service.
+Under Originating Locations and Routing Policies, click Add.
+In the resulting screen (not shown), under Originating Location select ALL and under Routing Policies select one of the routing policies defined in Section 6.6.
+Click the Select button to save.
+The following screen shows an example dial pattern configured for the Avaya SBCE which will route the calls out to the Cable and Wireless SIP IP Trunking service.

 The following screen shows the test dial pattern configured for Communication Manager.
-Note that the last seven digits are not shown.
+Note that the number format received from Cable and Wireless was national with no leading 0.